AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 Is $C_A$ able to *simultaneously* do reflection with more than one other chain, e.g., $C_C ...
 C_Z$?
 Yes.
 There is nothing that we have covered so far that would prevent this.
 If *Proof of Reflection* is viable with a single other chain, then it is viable with *many* other chains.
 However, the dynamics do becoming increasingly complex, as we will soon see.

-In order to support arbitrarily many reflections, we need to modify \textsc{ReflectedBlockWeight} from \autoref{alg:refl-1-bw} as shown in \autoref{alg:refl-many-chains}.
+In order to support arbitrarily many reflections, we need to modify \textsc{ReflectedBlockWeight} from \autoref{alg:refl-1-bw} as shown in \autoref{alg:por-reflected-block-weight}.

-\input{includes/ut/algorithms/refl-many-chains.tex}
+\input{includes/ut/algorithms/por-reflected-block-weight.tex}

+Additionally, we should modify the \textsc{WeightOf} function as detailed in \autoref{alg:por-simplex} -- this integrates the cap on weight contributed by each reflecting chain, as suggested in \autoref{sec:reflection-pow-and-pos}.

+\input{includes/ut/algorithms/por-simplex.tex}

 ### The Simplex